sye8/BITalinoDataCollection/README.md

 Run without flags to use default settings.

-* `-macAddress [MAC Address of the device]`
+* `--mac-address [MAC Address of the device]`

-    If '-macAddress' is not set, default MAC Address 20:16:12:21:98:56 will be used.
+    If '--mac-address' is not set, default MAC Address 20:16:12:21:98:56 will be used.

-* `-channels [Comma seperated list of integers from 0 - 5, representing channels]`
+* `--channels [Comma seperated list of integers from 0 - 5, representing channels]`

-    If '-channels' is not set, all channels [0,1,2,3,4,5] will be monitored
+    If '--channels' is not set, all channels [0,1,2,3,4,5] will be monitored

     Example: 0,2,3 to monitor channels A1, A3, A4

-* `-samplingRate [Sampling Rate in Hz]`
+* `--sampling-rate [Sampling Rate in Hz]`

-    If '-samplingRate' is not set, default sampling rate of 100 Hz will be used.
+    If '--sampling-rate' is not set, default sampling rate of 100 Hz will be used.

     Sampling Rate can be 1, 10, 100 or 1000 Hz.

-* `-video [Path to video file]`
+* `--video [Path to video file]`

-    If '-video' flag is not set, the script will ask you for video during execution
+    If '--video' flag is not set, the script will ask you for video during execution

 * `--output (-o)`